yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

     >}}

 This initial implementation adds support for 32-bit games only.
-As for 64-bit games (the most common), [an update needs to be merged to Dynarmic](https://github.com/merryhime/dynarmic/pull/719), once it’s out, there will be no restrictions on which games can be executed.
+As for 64-bit games (the most common), [an update needs to be merged to Dynarmic](https://github.com/merryhime/dynarmic/pull/719).
+Once it’s out, there will be no restrictions on which games can be executed.

 {{< single-title-imgs
     "This is what will be possible in the near future (Super Mario 3D World + Bowser's Fury, Super Mario 3D All-Stars, & Super Mario Odyssey)"